How to Work with Forms inside Forms in Rails

 </form>

-And now we have a form inside a form.
+Now you have a form inside a form!
 Besides being invalid HTML, you will notice it won’t even work!
 Sigh!

 The solution to nested forms

-The solution is simply to use the HTML5 attribute: form.
-First create another form (above, below, or wherever on the page).
+The solution is to use the HTML5 attribute: form.
+First create another form (above, below, or wherever on the same page as the other form).

 form_with model: filter, method: :delete, data: {turbo_method: "delete"}, id: "destroy_filter_form"